 One is that: It’s a problem to the banks and all those who feel they have a controlling grip on money.

-As you read, there are corporate think tanks with more money than combined countries, assembling and desperately trying to find new ways to bring Bitcoin down and regain control.
+As we sleep, there are corporate think tanks with more money than combined countries, assembling and desperately trying to find new ways to bring Bitcoin down and regain control.

-They will naturally use the media and its biased reflection of morality as the tool to do so, as it has worked incredibly well in the past.
-But what happens when the media itself is set up on a blockchain network and those questionable quotes and opinions are attached to the author with their permanent signature and full liability for the disinformation, with all links to the sources of their lies?
-Oh, they don’t want this.
+They will naturally use the media and morality as the tool to do so, as it has worked incredibly well in the past.
+But what happens when the media itself is set up on a blockchain network and those questionable quotes and opinions are attached to the author with their permanent signature and full liability for the disinformation, with all links to the sources of their lies, nobody wants that?

 We should understand that transparency is transparency and if the government (for lack of a better word) can no longer hide and are made accountable for their local and foreign interactions it will naturally dissolve.
 So what?
 It’s not in our best interest to put our governments on life support when it serves itself first.
 At its very core, it is not really the friend of freedom.